Business Studies Department

 Pupils will be assessed through two exams.
 Both exams are 90 minutes and will comprise of multiple choice, short and extended answer, data response and scenario-based questions with a total of 90 marks.
 Paper 1 will focus on the Year 10 content and paper 2 will focus on Year 11 content, both exams are taken at the end of Year 11.

 The majority of homework will be completing exam style questions coupled with creating revision resources.
-The exam-based questions will be marked with a GCSE grade and other homework will be marked for effort.
+The exam-based questions will be marked with a GCSE mark and other homework will be marked for effort.

 Assessment in Business Studies